 • Raja Rammohan Roy's efforts led to the abolition of Sati under Governor-General William Cavendish-Bentinck in 1829.

-• Peary Charan Sarkar, a former student of Hindu College, Calcutta and a member of "Young Bengal", set up the first free school for girls in India in 1847 in Barasat, a suburb of Calcutta (later the school was named Kalikrishna Girls' High School).
+• Peary Charan Sarkar, a former student of Hindu College, Calcutta and a member of 'Young Bengal', set up the first free school for girls in India in 1847 in Barasat, a suburb of Calcutta (later the school was named Kalikrishna Girls' High School).

 • 1848, Savitribai Phule, along with her husband Jyotirao Phule, opened a school for girls in Pune, India.
 Savitribai Phule became the first woman teacher in India.